dayton-outar/glif/algos/js/codility/stacks-queues/STONEWALL.md

   function solution(H);
 ```

-that, given an array H of N positive integers specifying the height of the wall, returns the minimum number of blocks needed to build it.
+that, given an array $H$ of $N$ positive integers specifying the height of the wall, returns the minimum number of blocks needed to build it.

-For example, given array H containing N = 9 integers:
+For example, given array $H$ containing $N = 9$ integers:

 ```js
   H[0] = 8    H[1] = 8    H[2] = 5